 University of Oregon – The Duck

-Even though the uniforms have changed, The Duck remains as one of the most recognizable and lovable mascots on the collegiate sports landscape based on Disney’s Donald Duck character through a special license agreement.
-However, not everyone accepted the cartoon mascot’s image at face value.
-Some people say that the Duck doesn’t’ have a “fighting appearance”.
-Nevertheless, the Duck as a famous and loved mascot.
-Our tennis player Myah Petchey at Oregon has for sure seen The Duck in action!
+While the uniforms have changed, The Duck remains one of the most recognizable and endearing mascots in college sports.
+He is based on Disney’s Donald Duck character through a special licensing agreement.
+However, not everyone accepted the image of the cartoon mascot.
+Some people argue that the duck doesn’t have a “fighting look.”
+Nevertheless, the duck is a well-known and beloved mascot.
+Our tennis star Myah Petchey regularly sees the Duck in action during the Oregon Football games!

 Michigan State University – Sparty